CE Compliance Certification

 Step 3: Identify an appropriate route to conformity

-The CE Marking process is always a self-declaration process however you may need to involve a third party.
-This is set out in the ‘system of attestation’ and will vary between Directive.
+The CE Marking process is always a self-declaration process; however, you may need to involve a third party.
+This is set out in the ‘system of attestation’ and will vary between Directives.
 Some products (such as invasive medical devices or fire alarm systems) may, to some extent, have a mandatory requirement for some involvement of an authorised third party.

 - An assessment of the product by the manufacturer.

-- An assessment of the product by the manufacturer, with additional requirement for mandatory factory production control audits to be carried out by a third party.
+- An assessment of the product by the manufacturer, with additional requirements for mandatory factory production control audits to be carried out by a third party.

 Step 4: Assessment of the product’s conformity